Hammond and Wheatley Commercial Emporium

-Hammond and Wheatley Commercial Emporium is a heritage-listed commercial building at 69-75 Hyde Street, Bellingen, Bellingen Shire, New South Wales, Australia.
+Hammond and Wheatley Commercial Emporium is a heritage-listed commercial building at 69–75 Hyde Street, Bellingen on the Mid North Coast in New South Wales, Australia.
 It was designed by George Edward Moore and built by Moore from 1908 to 1909.
 The property is owned by Davpond Pty.
 Ltd. It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 In 1900 W. J. Hammond and A. E. Wheatley purchased The Reform Store and changed the name to Hammond & Wheatley Pty Ltd. They built the business up to such an extent the building was not large enough and they decided to extend.

 The two storey premises were constructed over the original Hammond & Wheatley store which began operations in 1900.
 The current building, Australia's first cement brick building, was completed in 1909.
 George Moore cast a sign on the front of the building claiming he was both the architect and the builder.
 In a small village, the project was a grand one.
 It is likely that the proprieters were influenced by grand shopping arcades such as 'The Strand" and "The Queen Victoria Building".

 The store serviced the local areas by bullock team and boat.
 Its remarkable success and ensuing prosperity made possible the erection of a single storey addition in 1917.
 Wheatley died early but the business remained in the Hammond family until 1988.

-The 1908-09 building was one of the first buildings in Australia to be made of concrete block.
+The 1908–09 building was one of the first buildings in Australia to be made of concrete block.
 George Moore was an extremely innovative builder and had imported a machine from America to build the blocks with.
 He put the machine to good use, building a number of other premises using the blocks.
 The Emporium was also one of the first buildings in Bellingen to use rolled steel beams as few buildings had previously had the scale to warrant this type of construction.

-In the mid 1980s the exterior of the building was reconstructed, having deteriorated very badly over the passing years.
+In the mid-1980s the exterior of the building was reconstructed, having deteriorated very badly over the passing years.
 During the reconstruction the shop continued to operate along its traditional lines, selling principally clothing and fabrics.
 However, a door was opened through to the next door supermarket and a small museum for local displays was built on the first floor.

 In 1988 redevelopment of Hammond & Wheatley was begun under the new owner.
 A cafe was added and the ground floor was subdivided into three shops.
 The subdivision was sympathetic to the floor and little else of the interior was altered.